VitezslavBurda/archprinciples/README.md

 * [IT as Manufacturing](https://atechnologyjobisnoexcuse.com/2012/10/cult-of-the-product/)

 ## G2 – Business value for innogy first
-> **By** considering the benefits of our architecture in the light of the whole company rather than evaluating it from an isolated perspective, **it is ensured that** architectural changes create the highest long-term value for the company and our shareholders, **so that** we do not seek local optima that do not capitalize on the best possible solution for innogy.
+> **By** focusing our architecture and architectural decisions on business value to innogy as a whole, **it is ensured that** the architecture evolves to maximise the highest long-term value for the company and our shareholders, **so that** we do not seek optimum local solutions but capitalize on the best possible solution for innogy.

 ### Implications
 * All decisions and solution designs are assessed towards whole company benefits